 - Choose an internet plan with download speeds that fit your needs.

 - Connect your device to the router with an Ethernet cable.

 - Lessen the number of devices using the internet.

 - Switch to a more reliable internet service provider.

-As soon as my dad switched from Wi-Fi to using an Ethernet cable during his video calls, he saw an immediate improvement in his connection.
+Switching from Wi-Fi to using an Ethernet cable can show immediate improvement in connection.
 If you find that Ethernet cables or another suggestion in this article helped, let me know in the comments below.